joshfrench/om-wiki-fork/Tutorial.md

 Evaluate the new forms and both `om/root` expressions, you should see the new bits of UI.

-Let make class names editable inline.
+Let's make class names editable inline.
 To accomplish this we want to make a reusable component that we can plug in wherever we like.
 This will be the most complicated component we have seen so far.